How to watch San Francisco Giants vs. Atlanta Braves

-The San Francisco Giants take on the Atlanta Braves again today in game two of this four-game series at Truist Park.
+The San Francisco Giants take on the Atlanta Braves in game three of this four-game series today at Truist Park.

-Taking the mound for the Giants will be Anthony DeSclafani, returning from his time on the injured list.
-He enters today’s game with a 6.08 ERA, 3.80 FIP, with 13 strikeouts to two walks in his 13 innings pitched over the course of three starts this season, before he was sidelined by a nagging ankle injury.
+Taking the mound for the Giants will be Carlos Rodón, who enters today’s game with a 2.84 ERA, 2.50 FIP, with 91 strikeouts to 27 walks in 73 innings pitched.
+Rodón’s last start was in the Giants’ 2-0 win over the Pittsburgh Pirates on Friday, in which he allowed zero runs on two hits with eight strikeouts and two walks in eight innings of work.

-He’ll be facing off against Braves right-hander Spencer Strider, who enters today’s game with a 2.45 ERA, 2.06 FIP, with 68 strikeouts to 21 walks in 44 innings pitched.
-His last start was in the Braves’ 8-2 victory over the Washington Nationals last Wednesday, in which he allowed two runs on one hit with 11 strikeouts and two walks in five and two thirds innings pitched.
+He’ll be facing off against Braves right-hander Charlie Morton, who enters today’s game with a 5.08 ERA, 4.24 FIP, with 75 strikeouts to 26 walks in 67.1 innings pitched.
+Morton’s last start came in the Braves’ 1-0 loss to the Chicago Cubs on Friday, in which he allowed zero runs on three hits with nine strikeouts in seven innings of work.

 Lineups